uis-prepcourse-2019/sys-admin-101/README.md

 ### Group Task 2
 #### Scenario
 Professor Wiktorski needs to evaluate 100 students' assignments (while he was downloading the assignments, he accidentally removed the file format of the python file).
 There are four grades A, B, C, and Fail.
 He will test three cases.
 If the code passes all the three cases, the grade will be A (two = B, one = C, non=Fail).
 After finishing the evaluation, he needs to print the final report that consists of phone number and grade of each student.
 There is a phone number in the python file.
 However, each student uses a different format.
-Therefore he needs to be the same format.
+Therefore he needs to make them be the same format.
 Moreover, each grade should be stored as a file in the students' folder.

 #### Task
 - Download the `group-task2` folder.